MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/items/index.md

 PlayFab provides a large surface area for interaction with items and inventory, and the Item definition in the Catalog allows for quite a bit of customization.
 However, the most common interactions are through just a few key APIs:

-* [PurchaseItem](xref:titleid.playfabapi.com.client.playeritemmanagement.purchaseitem) - Buys a single Catalog Item with Virtual Currency, subtracting the currency and adding an Item Instance into the Player/Character Inventory.
+* [PurchaseItem](xref:titleid.playfabapi.com.client.playeritemmanagement.purchaseitem) - Buys a single catalog item with virtual currency, subtracting the currency and adding an Item Instance into the Player/Character Inventory.
 * [GetCharacterInventory](xref:titleid.playfabapi.com.client.playeritemmanagement.getcharacterinventory) and [GetUserInventory](xref:titleid.playfabapi.com.client.playeritemmanagement.getuserinventory) – these APIs retrieve the specified character or player’s current inventory of virtual goods.